 I hate when I get a package that’s stuffed full of huge styrofoam pieces.
 Not only is it filling the landfill, but it’s also filling up my trash can.
 So annoying!
 I absolutely love the minimalist, recyclable packaging that my ButcherBox arrives in.

 Every cut of meat we’ve gotten has tasted fresh and delicious once it’s thawed and cooked properly.
-The only exception was the hamburger patties, which I mentioned above.
+The only exception was the hamburger patties and chicken sausages, which I mentioned above.
 Nothing was inherently wrong with the product.
-I just didn’t care for the texture personally.
+I just didn’t care for the texture and taste personally.

 The meat is packed on dry ice in very solid (recyclable) packaging.
 As long as you get it off your porch and into the freezer the day it arrives, the meat will stay frozen solid.